 |Camp Nou 1970's style - The seats were not covered in brown velour|

-Structurally, very little has changed at the Camp Nou in the past decade or so.
-There is the perennial changing of the colour configuration of the seats, but when you have 99,000 of them, it probably is a never ending job.
-Then in 2007, to celebrate the stadium's fiftieth anniversary, British architect Sir Norman Foster won a competition to renovate the Camp Nou.
+Structurally, very little has changed at the Camp Nou in the past 20 years.
+There is the perennial changing of the colour configuration of the seats, but when you have over 99,000 of them, it must seem to be a never ending job.
+There is of course talk of rebuilding or starting afresh elsewhere.
+In 2007 for instance, British architect Sir Norman Foster’s design won a competition to renovate the Camp Nou.
 At an estimated cost of 250 million euros, the plan included the addition of 7,000 seats for a maximum capacity of 106,000.
-To finance this, the board approved the sale of the Mini Estadi, but just before work was due to begin in 2009, the project was halted thanks to the world financial crises and subsequent fall in real estate prices.
+To finance this, the board approved the sale of the land on which the Mini Estadi stood, but in 2009 just before work was due to begin, the project was halted thanks to the world financial crisis and subsequent fall in real estate prices.